Wayne McCullough: Amateur career

 McCullough had a very successful amateur career, amassing a record of 319 wins and 11 defeats, with over 100 wins coming by way of knockout.
 As an amateur living in the staunchly loyalist Shankill Road area of Belfast, he was selected by the island-wide Irish Amateur Boxing Association to participate in the 1988 Summer Olympics in Seoul, Korea, and asked to carry the Irish flag as the youngest member of the team (aged 18).
 He went on to win a silver medal for Ireland at the 1992 Summer Olympics in Barcelona.

 Representing Northern Ireland at the 1990 Commonwealth Games, Auckland, he won a gold medal and carried the Northern Ireland flag in the closing ceremony.
 The medal ceremony for his Commonwealth title was marked by an unusual incident.
 A technical problem with the public address system made it impossible to play the recording of the song "Danny Boy", used instead of an anthem for medalists from Northern Ireland.
 The New Zealand official in charge of the sound, Bob Gibson, promptly took the microphone and sang the song unaccompanied.
-In 1990, McCullough also won Bronze for Ireland at the Boxing World Cup in Mumbai, India.
+In 1990, McCullough also won a Bronze medal at the World Cup, becoming Ireland's only ever World Cup medal winner, in Mumbai, India.